Last Updated on

 PRO TIP: USE BEACH CLUBS TO GET BEACH ACCESS WHEN STAYING IN TOWN.
 If you stay in Tulum Pueblo for your entire trip and want to hang out at the beach, find a hotel or restaurant that advertises as a “beach club.”
 This usually means that they rent daily lounge chairs for a fee, or allow non-guests to use their beach by agreeing to a minimum food and drink spend.
 On the north beach road, try Villa Pescadores.
-Or south, try Papaya Playa Project, Ziggy Beach Club, Villa Las Estrellas, La Zebra or Taqueria La Eufemia restaurant is the cheapest beach access I’ve found and a fun spot with lots of friendly people!
+Or south, try Papaya Playa Project, Ziggy Beach Bar, Villa Las Estrellas, or La Zebra.
+Taqueria La Eufemia restaurant is the cheapest beach access I’ve found and a fun spot with lots of friendly people!

 Keep in mind that if you don’t book a beachfront hotel, you might need to pay a daily fee for a lounger or order a minimum amount of food and drinks.
 This includes the few hotels located on the jungle side of the road without their own beach access.
 Read the fine print of the hotel description to know what your amenities are – especially if breakfast is included.
 Also be sure your selection has a private bath: some cabanas have shared bathrooms.